plentymarkets/plentyshop-vsf2-boilerplate/CONTRIBUTING.md

 ### Presentation

+- If possible, use existing [Storefront UI components](https://docs.storefrontui.io/v1/?path=/story/welcome--page) instead of creating new components.
+You can style the components with utility classes (for example `<SfButton class="rounded-full" />`).
+Storefront UI components also accept props and slots.
+For details, refer to the documentation of the component.
+- If no Storefront UI component fits your requirements, create new components in `packages/theme/components`.
-- Use Tailwind classes instead of SCSS.
+- Use [Tailwind classes](https://v2.tailwindcss.com/docs) instead of SCSS.
 For additional variables, refer to the [Tailwind configuration](./packages/theme/tailwind.config.js).

 ### Logic